Kitchen knife: Nakiri bōchō

-Santoku — 三德
+Santoku

-The Santoku is a generalist utility knife has a straighter edge than a chef's knife, with a blunted sheep's foot-tip blade and a thinner spine, particularly near the point.
-A more modern 20th century style of knife, and its name meaning "three virtues", reflects the combination the best traits of three other Japanese knives: the deba bōchō, nakiri bōchō, and gyūtō bōchō (the Japanese chef's knife for preparing meat).
-From 12 to 18 cm long, a Japanese Santoku is well-balanced, normally flat-ground, and generally smaller, lighter, and thinner than its Western counterparts.
+The Santoku is a generalist utility knife has a straighter edge than a chef's knife, with a rounded sheep's foot-tip blade and a thinner spine, particularly near the point.
+A more modern 20th century style of knife, developed in the 1940s, with its name meaning 'three virtues', reflecting the combination the best traits of three other knives: the deba, nakiri, and gyūtō bōchō (the Japanese chef's knife for preparing meat).
+From 12 to 18 cm long, a Japanese santoku is well-balanced, normally flat-ground, and generally smaller, lighter, and thinner than its Western counterparts.
 This construction allows the knife to more easily slice thin-boned and boneless meats, fish, and vegetables.
-Many subsequent Western and Asian copies of the Japanese santoku do not always incorporate these features, resulting in reduced cutting ability.
-Some Western santoku-pattern knives are even fitted with kullen/kuhlen, scallops on the sides of the blade above the edge, in an attempt to reduce the adhesion of foods and reduce cutting friction.
-A standard in Asian (especially Japanese) kitchens, the santoku and its Western copies have become very popular in recent years with chefs in Europe and North America.
+Many subsequent Western and Asian copies of the Japanese santoku do not always incorporate these features, that can result in reduced refinement of these qualities.
+Some Western santoku-pattern knives are even forge-stamped with flutings on the sides of the blade above the edge, in an attempt reduce cutting friction and the adhesion of foods to the blade.
+As a standard in Asian (especially Japanese) kitchens, the santoku and its Western-style variants have become very popular in recent years with chefs in Europe and North America.